niilante/FFCK/FAQ.md

 * WebRTC
 * Entirely disabling JS (see also ^^ #1)
-* OpenGL/Vulkan
+* OpenGL/Vulkan related stuff
-* Stuff which breaks functionally such as 'xyz' API
+* Stuff which breaks functionally such as 'xyz' API unless there is evidence that it can be abused
 * [Plugin](https://www.fxsitecompat.com/en-CA/docs/2015/plug-in-support-will-be-dropped-by-the-end-of-2016-except-flash/) related questions or things